 How to Use the Harbor and Ships?

-For each 'ship', you can take one of three actions: Edit, Disable and Delete.
+For each 'ship', you can take one of three actions: Edit, Reset, Regenerate, Disable, Delete, and Force Delete.

 - Edit - Use this to change the Ship's name or IP address.